GeoffreyShea/Processing-PHP-GPS-PhoneGap/README.md

 need to be adjusted to connect to clients other than 'localhost'.)
 I've configured a local database table with fields: user, long, lat, id and time.

-A whitelist setting needs to be made to one of your config.xml files in your PhoneGap / Xcode to be able to connect to jQuery remotely.
+A whitelist setting needs to be made to one of your config.xml files in your PhoneGap / Xcode project to be able to connect to jQuery remotely.